-To try and keep the style similar across the site, and maximise the readability of these figures, we have some simple suggestions.
+To try and keep the style similar across the site, and maximize the readability of these figures, we have some simple suggestions.

 - over 10: if a number is over 10, use digits, e.g. 5000

-- thousands separators can be helpful for very big numbers and as a rule of thumb we advise to use a comma for numbers larger than 10,000, e.g. 10,700,000.
+- thousands separators can be helpful for very big numbers and as a rule of thumb we advise using a comma for numbers larger than 10,000, e.g. 10,700,000

 When giving a range, especially percentages, it is useful to pick a mean or median value that is representative of the range and then include the range in brackets after.
 Please see note on figures and percentages for further details and examples.

 When using units, there should always be a space between the number and unit.
-This stems from the fact that the number is a numeric representation of a word and you would never not have a space between two words.
+This stems from the fact that the number is a numeric representation of a word and that there is always a space between two words.
 If the number is written in text, the unit should be written in full:

-- 15 ml (remember that it is ml, not mls)
+- 15 mL (remember that it is mL, not ml or mls)

 - where a percent sign is used, it should not have a preceding space, e.g. "22%"

 - where an operator is used, it should not have a space after it, e.g. "<45"